jorgebucaran/hyperapp/docs/hyperx.md

 ## Setup

-We can use [Hyperxify](https://github.com/substack/hyperxify) to transform Hyperx into [`h`](/docs/h.md#h) function calls and a bundler to create a single file we can deliver to the browser.
+We can use [hyperxify](https://github.com/substack/hyperxify) to transform hyperx into [`h`](/docs/h.md#h) function calls and a bundler to create a single file we can deliver to the browser.

-The ES6 import syntax is incompatible with Hyperxify, so we'll use the Node.js require function.
+The ES6 import syntax is incompatible with hyperxify, so we'll use the Node.js require function.

-In a new directory, create an `index.html` file:
+In a new directory, create an `index.html` file.

 ```html
 <!doctype html>